zkpyc/zkpyc/zkpyc-python/README.md

 ...
 ```

-For a concrete, interactive examples, visit the [demos](./demos) directory.
+For concrete and interactive examples, visit the [demos](./demos) directory.

 ## Standard Library